 Indirect costs come from expenses that relate to your overall business, which aren’t incrementally caused by specific projects.
 They include electricity, rent, accounting and telephone expenses.
 These costs indirectly benefit all of your projects and need to be proportionally allocated, charged and “paid for” by all of your projects—government and commercial alike.
 If they all benefit from the rent, they should all pay for it.

 All projects pay for these costs via an indirect cost recovery rate.
 Your indirect cost rate recovery methodology is what you believe to be the most fair and equitable way to proportionally charge these costs to all your customers on an ongoing basis.
-Once per year, the government requires you to prepare an incurred cost submission or “true up “ report, which reconciles provisional monthly indirect cost rate charges with actual indirect expenses.
+Once per year, the government requires you to prepare an incurred cost submission or “true up “ report, which reconciles monthly indirect cost rate charges with actual indirect expenses.

 Just because a government agency creates a cost proposal template in a certain terminology format does not mean you must adhere to their format!
 You need to determine the best methodology for recovering your indirect costs—especially if you are doing business with multiple agencies.
 We are typically advocates for keeping it as simple as possible.

-Different government agencies will refer to indirect costs using slightly different terminology- fringe, fringe and F&A rates, overhead rates, overhead and G&A rates.
+Different government agencies will refer to indirect costs using slightly different terminology-fringe, fringe and F&A rates, overhead rates, overhead and G&A rates.
 These terms and their prescribed use in cost proposal forms are nothing more than methodology nomenclature common to that agency.

-98.3% Underestimate Their Indirect Cost Rate
+>90% Underestimate Their Indirect Cost Rate

 The indirect cost recovery rate that you propose to the government should represent the indirect costs that you need to fairly reimburse yourself for indirect expenses—that is your right.
 However, many companies underestimate this rate when they propose projects and do not charge the government anything resembling their actual rates because the competition for government funding is intense.
-We also frequently hear “we want to spend as much money as possible on direct cost that can develop the technology,” which is admirable.

-Cost-reimbursable Awards Mean Annual Incurred Cost Submissions
+Cost-reimbursable Awards = Annual Incurred Cost Submissions

 The presence of FAR 52.216-7 in the terms and conditions of your contract or notice of grant award means you have a cost-reimbursable award.
 When you initially propose the project, you request an indirect cost rate in order to provisionally (temporarily) invoice the government on a monthly basis.
 The annual incurred cost submission is effectively a true-up report you must prepare which shows how you calculate your final, actual indirect cost rate.
 Once submitted you are required to reimburse the government for any indirect costs overbilled.